Nama Group

-The Nama Group is a 125000 km2 megaregional Vendian to Cambrian group of stratigraphic sequences deposited in the Nama foreland basin in central and southern Namibia.
+The Nama Group is a 125000 km2 megaregional Ediacaran group of stratigraphic sequences deposited in the Nama foreland basin in central and southern Namibia.
 The Nama Basin is a peripheral foreland basin, and the Nama Group was deposited in two early basins, the Zaris and Witputs, to the north, while the South African Vanrhynsdorp Group was deposited in the southern third.
 The Nama Group is made of fluvial and shallow-water marine sediments, both siliciclastic and carbonate.
 La Tinta Group in Argentina is considered equivalent to Nama Group.